Oscillometric Blood Pressure Monitor

 Context

-The Billion Labs is an innovative very early-stage startup, I collaborated closely with CEO and CTO who developed the technology and other two amazing team members.
+The Billion Labs is an innovative very early-stage startup, I collaborated closely with CEO and CTO who developed the technology , and two other amazing team members.
 At the initial stage, this Blood Pressure Monitor works only with detailed In-person guidance, since the method requires many nuance and settings to make sure the users do blood pressure measuring correctly.

-To make the technology more applicable, the problem is : how do we develop a digital app to enable user do the blood pressure measurement correctly on their own.
+To make the technology more applicable, the problem is: how do we develop a digital app to enable user do the blood pressure measurement correctly on their own.

 Team